-For this recipe of Kimchi and Pork Fried Rice I’m using the common and popular spicy fermented Napa cabbage variety that is precut (vs the whole leaves of quartered Napa cabbage).
+For this recipe of Kimchi and Pork Fried Rice I used the common and popular spicy fermented Napa cabbage variety that is precut (vs the whole leaves of quartered Napa cabbage).
 It caramelizes very well when sautéed, making it perfect for this type of dish.
 You can also find this type of kimchi at all Korean grocery stores, some international grocery stores as well as some local grocery stores.
 The kimchi itself has so much flavor to it that you don’t need much else to bring this dish together.

 Why we like Pork Belly with Kimchi Fried Rice

 The addition of spicy marinated pork belly adds a nice, rich and filling component to the overall dish.
 You can omit the pork belly and the egg if you prefer a vegetarian style kimchi fried rice.
 Pork belly is different from bacon and it’s important not to interchange the two in this recipe.
 Pork belly is bacon before it’s cured and smoked, therefore the flavor is much more simple.
 If you use bacon the end result will be salty and you won’t have the nice chunks of meat throughout the dish you get from pork belly.

 This Kimchi Fried Rice recipe is really simple, and all it takes are 7 easy steps:

 - Marinate the pork: Place all pork marinade ingredients into a bowl, then add the pork and mix.
 Marinate for at least 30 minutes.